jcolomb/gintonic-blog/text/surveytext.md

-1. What is your research field ?
+1. What is your research field?
    - Life sciences
    - Other STEM (science, technology, engineering and maths)
    - SSH (Social science, art and humanities)

-2. Would you consider using this template structure for your projects ?
+2. Would you consider using this template structure for your projects?

    - yes
    - yes but would modify some elements (please specify in the next question)